 This handbook is intended to assist in coordinating the efforts of all persons working with Martin Luther College's clinical experiences.
-The information it contains is directed toward helping to make the clinical experience an important piece of the training of competent teachers who will be ready to someday fulfill the mission of Martin Luther College.
+The information it contains is directed toward helping to make the clinical experience an important piece of the training of competent teachers who will be ready to fulfill the mission of Martin Luther College.

-Because the public school clinical experience is very important, the clinical student has a great responsibility to be conscientious in all aspects of this work.
-The cooperating teacher also undertakes a serious responsibility by providing guidance and assistance to help the teacher candidate develop abilities to become a capable teacher.
-Full cooperation between the teacher candidates and cooperating teacher is of utmost importance to achieve a positive student teaching experience.
+Because the public-school clinical experience is very important, the clinical student has a great responsibility to be conscientious in all aspects of this work.
+The cooperating teacher also undertakes a serious responsibility by providing guidance and assistance to help the clinical student develop abilities to become a capable teacher.
+Full cooperation between the clinical student and cooperating teacher is of utmost importance to achieve a positive clinical experience.

 The policies and procedures of the clinical experience constitute the majority of the handbook.
 This comprehensive framework is an important component of a full, complete clinical experience in our local public schools.
-Your fellow colleagues at Martin Luther College recognize the major task which rests on you as clinical students and cooperating teachers.
-To the end that our combined efforts may serve to accomplish the objectives of the clinical experience, we pledge our cooperation with you and we express our willingness to help you in every possible way as you carry out your respective responsibilities.
+We your colleagues at Martin Luther College recognize the major task which rests on you as clinical students and cooperating teachers.

+To the end that our combined efforts may serve to accomplish the objectives of the clinical_experience, we pledge our cooperation with you and we express our willingness to help you in every possible way as you carry out your respective responsibilities.

-As we work together may we all be blessed-clinical students, cooperating teachers, students, college supervisors, and administrators-during the school year.
+May we all be blessed-clinical students, cooperating teachers, students, college supervisors, and administrators-as we work together this school year.